-During Daryl’s senior year at the University he was given the opportunity, as an undergraduate, to teach introductory classes in intaglio and lithographic printmaking as well as participate and conduct critiques in the masters painting, printmaking and multi-media programs.
-In 1982 Daryl took over management of Presstime Studios, the University’s graduate printmaking studio and opened a storefront gallery and studio space, Art: After Six Gallery where he organized exhibitions, workshops, performances and maintained a gallery and painting studio.
+During Daryl’s senior year at the university, he was given the opportunity to teach undergraduate classes in intaglio and lithographic printmaking as well as participating and conducting critiques in masters painting, printmaking and multi-media programs.
+This ultimately led to assuming management of Presstime Studios, the university’s graduate printmaking studios.
+It was at this time that he also leased a storefront gallery in downtown Tucson, ‘Art: After Six Gallery’ in which he organized exhibitions, workshops, performances and maintained a painting studio.

 In subsequent years Daryl has been employed in a multitude of gallery positions such as large volume wholesale/retail art and framing design and sales, gallery management, gallery director, owner and operator of a custom framing studio, art consultant and, ultimately, gallery owner representing over 60 artists.
 Throughout the years engaged in a multitude of toils and tasks Daryl has diligently – relentlessly – pursued his studio work, producing works on paper, paintings, accepting numerous commissions as well as always looking to expand his exhibition history and representation.